stevetarver/stevetarver.github.io/_posts/2016-03-19-docker-percona.md

 Our `docker run` arguments are:

-- --name: the name of the docker image inside the docker machine.
-I always use percona so any scripts I develop will work with any percona target.
+- `--name`: the name of the docker image inside the docker machine.
+I "percona" (without a tag) so any scripts I develop will work with any percona target.
-- -p: the mysql port that will be exposed to the docker host.
+- `-p`: the mysql port that will be exposed to the docker host.
-- --restart=always: automatically start this container when the docker machine is started
+- `--restart=always`: automatically start this container when the docker machine is started
-- -v: map a local directory onto /etc/mysql/conf.d as a way to override my.cnf properties.
+- `-v`: map a local directory onto `/etc/mysql/conf.d` as a way to override `my.cnf` properties.
-- -e MYSQL_ROOT_PASSWORD: an environment variable that will be used to initialize the database root account password.
+- `-e MYSQL_ROOT_PASSWORD`: an environment variable that will be used to initialize the database root account password.
-- -d: run the named container detached; in the background
+- `-d`: run the named container detached; in the background

 ```
 $ docker run --name percona \